 Participation in the short-term financing programs by local governments and public institutions is voluntary.
-The approval process and requirements vary by client type and the type of loan you request.
-For further information, please contact us at finance@mfa.bc.ca.
+The approval process and requirements vary by client type and the type of loan requested.
+For further information, contact finance@mfa.bc.ca.

 Purposes for Which Short-term Financing May Be Approved